UedaTakeyuki/autostart2/README.md

 ./autostart2 --on ../foo

 ```
-As the effect, /foo/foo.service unit file will be create and start it.
+As the result, /foo/foo.service unit file will be create and start it.

 - on:
   Link unit file to /etc/systemd/system folder, then **enable** and **start** the service